pratikpd00/QuickToon/README.md

 An script for Blender that sets up the nodes necessary for a toon shader

 ## Warning!
 This script has only been tested using Eevee and the pricipled shader.
-The UI is still in development and does not work yet.
+This addon has not been tested with textures.

 ## How to use this script
 The add_shader(material, start_color, end_color, shades) method from module quick_toon adds a toon shader to a material